Skip to content

 Andreas Kilander

-Systems Engineer in NSW, Australia, and modular expert Andreas, originally from Sweden, is known for his leadership and effective collaboration on machine and product development projects.
+Offsite and Modular Manager in NSW Australia, Andreas is originally from Sweden, is known for his leadership and effective collaboration on machine and product development projects.
 In his spare time, he’s an aeroplane geek.

 Related Articles